OpenRA/book/src/glossary.md

 ### MiniYaml

-A custom file format used for many things in OpenRA.
+A custom textual file format used for many things in OpenRA.

 These files are what the engine reads to, for example:
 - determine which [mod](#mod)(s) are installed